B.S. Geology University of Wisconsin-Madison (1979); M.S. Geology University of Wisconsin-Madison (1984); Ph.D. Geology

 Current Graduate Students (all M.S. candidates)

 Emma Larkin is from Salem, Massachusetts.
 She received her B.S. in Geology from Salem State University, Massachusetts.
-Emma's thesis research will delineate the extent of Grenville basement rocks in the eastern Great Smoky Mountains of western North Carolina, and will involve bedrock mapping, structural analysis, petrology, and geochronology.
-Emma is "in residence" near Waynesville, NC, and is currently carrying out her mapping program funded by the EDMAP program of the U.S. Geological Survey.
+Emma's thesis research delineated the extent of Grenville basement rocks in the eastern Great Smoky Mountains of western North Carolina.
+This research involved bedrock mapping, structural analysis, petrology, and zircon U-Pb geochronology.
+Emma's mapping program was funded by the EDMAP program of the U.S. Geological Survey.

 Recent Graduate Students